Shanjiith-Pranov/2022-Computing-Coursework/README.md

 python<your python version> -m pip install tk
 ```
 ## Running the code
-Downlad the zip the file from the [releases](https://github.com/Shanjiith-Pranov/2022-Computing-Coursework/releases/new).
+Downlad `AGC.zip` from the [releases](https://github.com/Shanjiith-Pranov/2022-Computing-Coursework/releases/new).
 Unzip the file and open `main.py` in your choice of editor(IDLE for teachers testing this code).
 Run the code.
 ## Testing the program
 - First, connect the controller to the machine you are running the code on.
 - Next, press `Sync the Device`.
 The programm will search for a connected controller for 10 seconds.